Being Human (1994 film): Production

+In August 1992, it as reported that Robin Williams would star in the Warner Bros. produced Being Human for director Bill Forsyth and producer David Puttnam.

-The film had a very problematic production, mainly down to monetary issues and the ambition of Forsyth's screenplay.
-Later, after poor test screenings, Warner Bros. instructed Bill Forsyth to trim 40 minutes from the film, as well as add narration and a happy ending.
+The film had a very problematic production, mainly due to financial issues and the ambition of Forsyth's screenplay.
+After poor test screenings, Warner Bros. instructed Bill Forsyth to trim 40 minutes from the film, as well as add narration and a happy ending.
 Forsyth subsequently disowned the film.

 Reception

 Critical reception

-Despite the changes, the film was still not well-received on release.
-On Rotten Tomatoes the film has a 54% rating based on 13 reviews.
+Despite the changes, the film was still not well received on release.
+On Rotten Tomatoes, the film has a 54% rating, based on 13 reviews.

-Owen Gleiberman of Entertainment Weekly gave the film an 'F' and said that the film "demonstrates what can happen when a director with a gossamer comic touch tries to become commercial—the movie is so flat and banal it's like a Mel Brooks parody in which someone forgot to put in the jokes."
-Janet Maslin of The New York Times was more positive, declaring "Aiming high and falling short of his own mark, Mr. Forsyth remains a film maker of vivid, unpredictable imagination."
+Owen Gleiberman of Entertainment Weekly gave the film an "F", and said that the film "demonstrates what can happen when a director with a gossamer comic touch tries to become commercial—the movie is so flat and banal it's like a Mel Brooks parody in which someone forgot to put in the jokes".

+Janet Maslin of The New York Times was more positive, declaring, "Aiming high and falling short of his own mark, Mr. Forsyth remains a film maker of vivid, unpredictable imagination."

 Box office

-The film was one of the worst performing films of the year, grossing just $5 million against its $40 million cost.
+The film was one of the worst-performing films of the year, grossing just $5 million against its $40 million cost.
 It grossed $1.5 million in the United States and Canada.